val-town/val-town-blog/src/content/blog/api-token-scopes.md

 ## Configuring scopes

 There will be two ways to configure token scopes.
-You can visit the [API tokens](https://www.val.town/settings/api) UI and generate a new token with specific permissions.
+You can visit the [API tokens](https://www.val.town/settings/api) page and generate a new token with specific permissions.
 This token can be used with our API from outside of the platform, or from within a running Val.

 Additionally, you'll be able to configure the permissions of each Val in your account to ensure that it only has access to the resources that it needs.